nikomatsakis/babysteps/source/_posts/2012-10-10-rivertrail.markdown

 serializable (PJs also guarantees deterministic execution, but Rivertrail does not due to functions like `reduce()`).
 Not many languages can say that.

+**UPDATE:** Some paragraphs edited and expanded slightly for clarity.